Our Winter Sale is Now LIVE!

 These symptoms can last two to three weeks before subsiding.
 The initial outbreak is often more intense and pronounced than subsequent future outbreaks.

 A rash caused by herpes gladiatorum should be treated similarly to a standard HSV-1 or HSV-2 infection.
 Antiviral medication offers a simple way to control and minimize outbreaks.
-Acyclovir and valacyclovir are prescription antiviral medications used to treat infections caused by herpes simplex viruses.
+Your doctor can give you a prescription antiviral medication used to treat infections caused by herpes simplex viruses.

 Eczema Herpeticum